 Shrey Joshi is a Mechanical Engineer with specialization in fluid mechanics.
 He completed his bachelors (2008-2012) from NIT Allahabad, India in Mechanical Engineering, where he also worked as a part time research assistant in the Fluid Mechanics laboratory, NIT Allahabad.
 Having gained interest in fluids he decided to continue for masters in Fluid Mechanics at the Department of Mechanical Engineering, Delft University of Technology (2013-2015).
 Within the CaFE project he is presently located at SIMaP (INP Grenoble) in France, where he is working on modelling cavitation and cavitation erosion using Smoothed particle hydrodynamics (mesh less method).
 See full CV.

 Nikolaos Kyriazis obtained his Diploma in Mechanical and Aeronautical Engineering from the University of Patras, Greece.
-His concentration was Energy, Aeronautics and Environment.
 He also received his M.Sc. in Aerospace Engineering at Embry-Riddle Aeronautical University, in Daytona Beach, Florida, specializing in Aerodynamics and Propulsion.
 During his Master thesis, he created a parallel incompressible solver using a continuous/discontinuous Finite Element Method for the pressure and the velocity respectively.
-In the meanwhile, he was working at FORTH in the Institute of Applied and Computational Mathematics (IACM) for almost two years, developing algorithms for compressible flows, as well as for elasticity equations.
-He is an AIAA member and Engineer in the Technical Chamber of Greece.
+In the meanwhile, he was working at FORTH in the Institute of Applied and Computational Mathematics (IACM), developing algorithms for compressible flows, as well as for elasticity equations.
+Since October 2015 he has been developing density-based solvers in OpenFOAM for cavitating flows as an ESR of the CaFE project.
 See full CV.

 Efstathios Kontolatis studied at School of Mechanical Engineering at National Technical University of Athens, to which he was first accepted, from 2007 to 2014.
 His diploma thesis was ‘Experimental testing of a two stage infusion prototype peristaltic pump for determination of its efficiency’.
 He also received his MSc in ‘Computational Mechanics’ at National Technical University of Athens.
 His diploma thesis was in the field of multiphase flows, where the Von Karman vortex street phenomenon in the wake of a circular cylinder in free flow and near a solid wall was investigated combined with particles of different diameters.
 Since August 2016, he is a PhD student at the School of Engineering and Mathematical Science at the City, University of London, in the project CaFE, as a Marie Curie Fellow.
 His research focuses on the optical methods visualizing the flow inside cavitating flow orifices and measurements of the erosion caused by cavitation on different materials.
 He is member of the Technical Chamber of Greece.
 See full CV.